sakirm-icpl/threat-advisory/docs/README.md

-# Threat Advisory Platform Documentation
+# Version Detection Pattern Database Documentation

-Welcome to the documentation for the Threat Advisory Platform!
+Welcome to the documentation for the Version Detection Pattern Database!

 ## Table of Contents
 - [Introduction](#introduction)